- Programs for SCHOOLS

 As stated by the Carnegie Task Force on Education, “School systems are not responsible for meeting every need of their students, but when the need directly affects learning, the school must meet the challenge.”
 By addressing teen suicide in a focused but comprehensive way, a school system can meet this challenge without overstepping its boundaries and becoming a mental health clinic.
 It can stand as a resource to potentially at-risk students by letting them know that the entire school community takes the problem of suicide seriously and has committed staff time and resources to addressing suicidal behaviour.

 Can Talking about Suicide in a School Cause More Suicides?

 Absolutely not!
 There are four main arguments in response to the myth that talking with kids about suicide will “plant” the idea:

 - Students are already well aware of suicide from their experience with suicidal peers and the media.

 - In the authors’ thirty years of hotline experience and twenty years of school-based suicide prevention programming, there has never been a case of planting the idea.
 The facts in regard to stimulation of suicidal behaviour are best summarized by the following quotes from the Centres’ for Disease Control and Prevention: “There is no evidence of increased suicidal ideation or behaviour among program participants” and “Furthermore, numerous research and intervention efforts have been completed without any reports of harm.”

-This 3 day workshop can be held for your staff at your school, or you can send staff to a scheduled workshop by clicking the ‘Attend a training’ button below.
+This 3 day workshop can be held for your staff at your school, or you can send staff to a scheduled workshop.
 All enquiries or expression of interest can be directed to our senior trainer, Sandra Willie by email or telephone: (07)3117 2455 or email: email@example.com